parmegv/leap_doc/docs/platform/known-issues.md

 .
 When running a deploy at a verbosity level of 2 and above, you will notice puppet deprecation warnings, these are known and we are working on fixing them

+.
+Currently, the Webapp node needs to be deployed *after* the couchdb node (see https://leap.se/code/issues/3599)

 Special Environments
 --------------------